 Somewhat unusual for a Canon lens hood is that it is not designed to be used at all focal lengths on all bodies.
 Essentially, this hood will cause physical vignetting at focal lengths wider than the full-frame fisheye setting (10mm, 12mm or 14+mm).
 For a full frame DSLR camera, the vignetting looks like this:

+Click on the above image to see the with-hood full frame vignetting at various focal lengths.
 Notice how in-focus the lens hood itself is at in these f/11, infinity focus distance shots.

 The next discussion we should have is regarding the lens cap.
 The 8-15's lens hood is not reversible.
 So, like the Canon EF 14mm f/2.8 L II USM Lens' supplied cap, the 8-15's plastic cap slides over the lens hood and clips onto the two longer petals of the hood.
 Here are a couple of images of the cap installed: